Wunstorf Air Base: Expansion in 2010s

 As preparation for 40 Airbus A400M Atlas to be stationed at Wunstorf Air Base, the airbase underwent major expansion.
 Runway 08/26 (45 m wide) was lengthened from 1,877 to 2499 m mainly to the east.
 Parking positions were expanded, one maintenance hangar was erected, another one is under construction.
 A building to house the flight simulator has been added.

 Motorsport

 Between 1964 and 1998, a temporary motor racing circuit was laid out on the Wunstorf airbase.
-Races at the circuit were included in the German Touring Car Championship between 1984 and 1993, one of several temporary airfield tracks on the DTM calendar at the time.
+It hosted the Interserie sports car racing championship between 1977 and 1979, and again between 1985 and 1990.
+The German Touring Car Championship competed at Wunstorf between 1984 and 1993, one of several temporary airfield tracks on the DTM calendar at the time.
 The series eventually began to move towards permanent racing facilities and the final DTM race at Wunstorf took place in 1993.
 The Super Tourenwagen Cup raced at the venue in 1994 and from 1996 to 1998.

-In 1977, the Wunstorf circuit was first used for a round of the Interserie sports car racing championship.
-Wunstorf hosted the Interserie between 1977 and 1979, and again between 1985 and 1990.

 Besides the big-name national championships, Wunstorf hosted a series of annual club racing meetings until 1999, when motor racing on the airbase premises was finally halted due to the cost of preparation and administration for the events.